-Our first moment will be 1890, the year of the new Meiji Constitution and the first meeting of the National Diet.
-Historians often characterized this as the end of the period that saw the collapse of Tokugawa samurai rule and the establishment of Japan as a modern nation-state.
-Like our other moments later in the semester we will pay attention to the issues, accidents, struggles, and debates that precede and come out of 1890.
+Our first moment will be 1868, the end of the Boshin war and the fall of the Tokugawa shogunate.
+Like our other moments later in the semester we will pay attention to the issues, accidents, struggles, and debates that precede and come out of 1868.

-We will look at Western imperialism with US Commodore Perry’s “Black Ships” (kurofune, 黒船) in 1853, the intense and often violent struggle over what form a post-Tokugawa government should take–especially the debate in the 1870-80s over “Popular Rights and Liberty”, (jiyuminken, 自由民権), Social Darwinism, and conservative nationalism that fed into 1890.
+We will look at Western imperialism with US Commodore Perry’s “Black Ships” (kurofune, 黒船) in 1853, the intense and often violent struggle over what form a post-Tokugawa government should take–especially the debate in the 1870-80s over “Popular Rights and Liberty”, (jiyuminken, 自由民権), Social Darwinism, and conservative nationalism.

 Key Timeline (memorize)